flyleeee/hugo-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an undergraduate in computer Science and technology at the Huazhong University of Science and Technology, looking for PhD on AI.
+I am an undergraduate in Computer Science and technology at the Huazhong University of Science and Technology, looking for PhD on AI.
 {style="text-align: justify;"}